Faroese independence movement: Nordic exclusion

 The Faroese government again sought independence following the island's exclusion from activities of the Nordic Council in 2024 as the Swedish government which held the rotating presidency for that year decided to exclude the Faroes, Greenland, and Åland.
 Following Greenland's decision to boycott the council in response, the Faroes called for an amendment to the Helsinki Treaty to guarantee equal status, or the Faroes would withdraw from the council.
 This emboldened independence activists to heighten secession dialogue, which Danish counterparts claims is at the highest level in 20 years.
-The Danish and Icelandic governments have supported the reform initiatives, however, due to the Faroes being part of the Danish realm they may not be entitled to an equal footing in the council, hence the renewed talks for Independence.
+The Danish and Icelandic governments have supported the reform initiatives, however, due to the Faroes being part of the Kingdom of Denmark they may not be entitled to an equal footing in the council, hence the renewed talks for Independence.

 Concerns of economic viability

 “It's currently only the money that actually connects us to Denmark.
 All Faroese agree that we should have our own schools and own language.
 The cultural battle is over.
 It’s the Danish money that is the obstacle to independence.”

 — —Høgni Hoydal, Faroese MP and leader of the Republic Party.

-Although they enjoy a significant amount of autonomy from Denmark, the Faroe Islands still regularly rely on USD $99.8 million of government subsidies to keep their economy stable; in 1992 a banking decline of 25% sent the economy into a period of stagnation and 15% of the population to mainland Denmark.
+Although they enjoy a significant amount of autonomy from Denmark, the Faroe Islands still regularly rely on US$99.8 million of government subsidies to keep their economy stable; in 1992 a banking decline of 25% sent the economy into a period of stagnation and 15% of the population to mainland Denmark.
 Financial support from the Danish government takes up 4.6% of the Faroese gross domestic product and accounts for 10-12% of the public budget.

-Norwegian oil and gas company Equinor has taken interest in the prospects of oil in the waters off of the Faroe Islands, embarking on an estimated US$166.46 million oil exploration operation.
+Norwegian oil and gas company Equinor took interest in the prospects of oil in the waters off of the Faroe Islands, embarking on an estimated US$166.46 million oil exploration operation in 2012.
 ExxonMobil and Atlantic Petroleum also hold stakes in the drilling platforms being installed in Faroese waters.
-If these operations succeed and find the bountiful projected amounts of oil (USD $568,500 worth per each resident out of the Faroese population of 49,000) the prospect of independence may receive a boost.
+If these operations succeeded and found the bountiful projected amounts of oil (US$568,500 worth per each resident out of the Faroese population of 49,000) the prospect of independence may have received a boost.
+However, after drilling four exploration wells around the islands, Equinor gave up on oil exploration in the region in 2015; no drilling activity has taken place since then, though Faroese Minister of Trade and Industry Jacob Vestergaard has been making efforts to attract oil companies back to the islands as of August 2026.